xaviermignot/xaviermignot.github.io/_posts/2023-12-04-github-runner-container-app-part2.md

 {: .prompt-tip }

 ## One last word about GitHub tokens
+> This section describes a problem I had when initially publishing this article.
+It has been since resolved and the solution described in a [follow-up post]({% post_url 2024-03-04-github-runner-container-app-part3 %}).
+{: .prompt-info }

 At the time of publishing this post, to be honest I still have an issue regarding authentication against the GitHub REST API: after a few hours the generated token expires, the scaler gets 401 errors and the runners don't register.
 To workaround this I re-deploy the runners to get a fresh GitHub installation token (I could also use a [schedule](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule)).